dcdpr/did-btcr2/chapters/CRUD-Operations.md

 ### Create

-Creating a **did:btcr2** identifier is entirely offline, requiring no innate network interactions to generate a new identifier.
+Creating a **did:btcr2** identifier is entirely offline, requiring no innate network interactions or onchain anchoring transactions to generate a new identifier.
 Each creation starts either with a public key or a ::Genesis Document::.
 Both creation algorithms first create the ::Genesis Bytes:: that commit to an ::Initial DID Document::.

 To create a **did:btcr2** identifier from a public key without an Initial DID Document, use [Algo 1: Create Genesis Bytes from Public Key], then encode those